Connect with others who understand.

 As muscle weakness increases, people with Duchenne muscular dystrophy will eventually need a wheelchair and other adaptive technologies for their safety and independence.
 Once walking becomes difficult with DMD, you’ll have to explore mobility aids — like a wheelchair — that best fit your or your child’s needs.

-When Do People With DMD Start to Use Wheelchairs?
+When Do People With DMD Start To Use Wheelchairs?

-If you’re looking for a wheelchair for yourself or your child living with DMD, start by talking to your healthcare provider or physical therapist.
+If you’re looking for a wheelchair for yourself or your child living with DMD, start by talking with your healthcare provider or physical therapist.
 They can help you find the best chair for your current needs and help you adjust as those needs change.

 Manual vs. Powered Wheelchairs